This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 Soccer cleats guide: Studs vs blades & which you need to buy

-We’re more than months into 2023, and as the weather takes a turn for the better, it’s a great time to dust off those old shin pads and get ready to take to the soccer pitch again to indulge in your favorite plays.
+We’re well into 2025, and as the soccer season begins across leagues again, it’s a great time to dust off your gear and get ready to take to the soccer pitch again to indulge in your favorite plays.

 There’s no shortage of soccer cleats out there to choose from, but nearly all will come with one of two soles - studs or blades.
 Both have their advantages, and both have their drawbacks when it comes down to it, with factors such as playing surface and positional challenges key to deciding just what is best for the individual.

-GOAL breaks it down to tell you just what you'll want – and what you'll need – in order to stand out from the crowd.
+GOAL breaks it down to tell you just what you'll want – and what you'll need, to stand out from the crowd.

 What is the difference between soccer studs & blades?